pluralsight/PS-AutoLab-Env/README.md

 You will almost certainly need to reboot to complete the removal process.

-## Pester

-**If you are running Pester v5.x you need to be running at least version 4.11.0 of this module.**

-The validation tests for each configuration are written for the Pester module.
-This is a widely adopted testing tool.
-In June of 2020 version 5 was released.
-This version of Pester introduced several breaking changes to how tests are written.
-The tests in this module are **incompatible** with Pester 5.0 and will need to be re-written.
-As an interim step, this module will test for Pester v 4.10.1.
-If you don't have that version it will be installed when you run `Setup-Host`.
-Or if you've already setup Autolab you can run [Refresh-Host](docs/Invoke-RefreshHost.md).
-If you have Pester 5.x, it will not be uninstalled, but it will be removed from the current PowerShell session.

 ## Troubleshooting

 ### Package Provider or Module Installation

-If you try to install a module or update the nuget provider, you might see warnings like these:
+If you try to install a module or update the Nuget provider, you might see warnings like these:

 ```powershell
 WARNING: Unable to download from URI 'https://go.microsoft.com/fwlink/?LinkID=627338&clcid=0x409' to ''.